Kamchatkan and Kuriles Volcanic Activity

 BEZYMIANNY VOLCANO (CAVW #300250)

 55.97 N, 160.6 E; Elevation 2882 m (9453 ft)

 A moderate gas-steam activity of the volcano continues.
 Ongoing activity could affect low-flying aircraft.

 A moderate gas-steam activity of the volcano continues.
-Satellite data showed a thermal anomaly over the lava dome on 11, 13-14 and 17 September, the volcano was obscured by clouds in the other days of week.
+Satellite data by KVERT showed a thermal anomaly over the volcano all week.

 IF YOU HAVE ANY QUESTIONS OR CONCERNS, PLEASE CONTACT: